yolivi-commits/olive-oil-sales-pipeline-tableau/README.md

 This project dives into sales data for olive oil products, exploring patterns, trends, and geographic insights across the United States.
 Using **Python, SQLite3, Excel, and Tableau**, I created an ETL pipeline and an interactive Tableau dashboard to uncover valuable business insights.

+### Business Challenge:
+Sales trends for olive oil products vary across states and timeframes.
+Understanding regional sales performance, customer behavior, and seasonal trends is crucial for optimizing business strategies, forecasting demand, and improving supply chain efficiency.

+### Problem Statement:
+How can we leverage data-driven insights to optimize sales strategies, analyze demand trends, and improve geographic sales forecasting?

 ---
 ## Table of Contents
   - [📂 Project Overview](#-project-overview)